Unitarity of partially broken massless higher-spin models: Conclusion

 Here we have shown, complementing the recent results \cite{pbf} on the partially broken Fronsdal model, that a partially broken version of the Skvortsov-Vasiliev model \cite{sv} can also be consistently formulated for arbitrary integer spin-$s$, see (\ref{lpbsv}).
 We have proved the consistency of the model in the light cone gauge in subsection 3.3 for arbitrary integer spin.
 The reduced gauge symmetry of the partially broken Fronsdal (PBF) model \cite{pbf} and the partially broken SV (PBSV) model allows for more general source couplings as compared to their unbroken counterparts.
 The respective extra constraints on the gauge parameters, namely, $\p\cdot\p\cdot \lbdd=0$ and $\p\cdot \bar{\sigma}^T =0 $, are both rank-$(s-3)$ traceless symmetric tensors.
 So both PBF and PBSV have the same number of gauge symmetries.
 In particular, for $s=3$ and $D=4$ we have 8 gauge parameters, see also \cite{bms3}, instead of the 9 parameters of the Fronsdal and SV models.

 In section 4 we have calculated the two point amplitude of the model (\ref{lpbsv}) and of the partially broken Fronsdal model suggested in \cite{pbf} for the spin-3 and spin-4 cases and shown that they differ from their unbroken versions by contact terms.
-In particular, for the spin-3 case and $D=4$ our results for the partially broken SV model are in agreement with the recent result of \cite{bms3}, see their model ${\mathfrak{E}}_6$.
-Thus, we have an explicitly Lorentz invariant proof of unitarity of the new partially broken models at $s=3$ and $s=4$.
+In particular, for the spin-3 case, and $D=4$, our result for the partially broken SV model is in agreement with the recent result of \cite{bms3}.
+Namely\footnote{We thank the referee for suggesting a detailed comparison with \cite{bms3}.}, their table II contains two models containing only spin-3 physical modes: ${\mathfrak{F}}_4$ and ${\mathfrak{E}}_6$, in their notation.
+The model ${\mathfrak{F}}_4$ is the spin-3 version of the SV model \cite{sv}, since the first four equations in the second column of table II fix\footnote{The map between the Lagrangian (3) of \cite{bms3} and our Lagrangian (\ref{sabc}) is given by $(\kappa^{(4)}_1,\kappa^{(4)}_2,\kappa^{(4)}_4)= (3/4)(c,2\,b,-4\,a)$ and $(\kappa^{(4)}_3,\kappa^{(4)}_7)$=$(3,-1)/2$ while $\kappa^{(2)}_1=\kappa^{(2)}_2=0$.} $(a,b,c)=(\frac 13,\frac 29,-\frac 19)$, in agreement with our formula (\ref{star}) at $D=4$, once we choose the overalll factor $\kappa^{(4)}_7=-\frac 12$.
+The model ${\mathfrak{E}}_6$ is the spin-3 version of the PBSV model found here for arbitrary integer spin-s.
+In particular, as mentioned in \cite{bms3}, the model ${\mathfrak{E}}_6$ is the superposition of ${\mathfrak{F}}_4$ and the trivial (non propagating) model ${\mathfrak{F}}_1$, in agreement with our formula (\ref{lpbsv}) whose first line fits the SV model while the 2nd one is by itself a non propagating term.
+Moreover, the constraints on the sources for ${\mathfrak{E}}_6$, see their figure 7, are in agreement with (\ref{sources}).
+The PBF and the Fronsdal models are not present in table II.

+In summary, we have an explicitly Lorentz invariant proof of unitarity of the new partially broken models at $s=3$ and $s=4$.
 The agreement of the amplitudes up to contact terms shows that the particle content is the same of their unbroken counterparts but indicates that there is no ``strong'' duality among those models such that a dual map would hold at action level where we have the product of fields at the same point, see comments in \cite{renato2} and also \cite{gracia}.
 So we do not expect full equivalence of possible interacting vertices in both theories.
 This is under investigation.